 Zac's last participation in the Indoor activity was as the Ensemble Coordinator for Breakthrough Percussion (AZ) the 2016 season, contributing to their best finish in the PIO division.
 Zac is busy these days as the kitchen manager at the Scottsdale California Kitchen restaurant.
 He hopes to free up some time in the future to continue contributing to the indoor activity that he loves.

 OWEN DAVIS: My time as a tenor player in the first season of Dark Sky Percussion is something that I'll never forget and the lessons that I learned through this experience are things that I still draw on today as a full time music educator.
 I participated during my first year in college at NAU studying percussion and music education and even though it was difficult at times to balance long rehearsals on the weekends with the heavy workload and practice expectations of college, it was all worth it when we arrived in Dayton, OH and got to perform in the World Championships.
 I think most of all what the experience I had in Dark Sky Percussion showed me was the power of community.
 The power of people saying yes to things, coming together, and going above and beyond to help out the greater good.

 Now as a private percussion teacher and elementary school general music teacher, these are the same values that I try to instill.
 I teach that music is more than just sound – it's also teaching us how to be good people.
 As a curator of an experimental music series in Flagstaff, I get to continue bringing new experiences to the same Flagstaff community where Dark Sky began.
 I am so proud to have taken part in the inaugural year of this great organization run by some truly great people.

 Come back and visit again as we'll be updating Legacy stories monthly.

-Our current goal is to purchase a top tier Presonus wireless mixer.
-Your donations are tax deductible (we're a nonprofit)
+Your donations are tax deductible (we're a 501c3 federal recognized nonprofit)